StellaLH/distributionFittingToolkit/README.md

     - Console output of example.py

 # Description
-Takes plain-text input file containing a single integer on each line and fits the dicrete uniform, beta binomial and zipfian distributions to data distribution.
+Takes plain-text input file containing a single integer on each line and fits the discrete uniform, beta binomial and zipfian distributions to data distribution.

-A summary of the goodness-of-fit metrics (chi-square, R-square, RMSE, Kolmogorov-Smirnov) are displayed for each fit, along with general statistics of the input integer data and plot of the distribution and fits, along with teh fitting parameters for each distribution.
+A summary of the goodness-of-fit metrics (chi-square, R-square, RMSE, Kolmogorov-Smirnov) are displayed for each fit, along with general statistics of the input integer data and plot of the distribution and fits, along with the fitting parameters for each distribution.

 # How to use function (example)
 [stats, dists, fit] = distributionFitting(filename, printResults, plotResults)